swenes/swenes/README.md

 # 💫 About Me:
 🧒 I’m a 4rd year software engineering student at Firat University.<br>
 🔭 I’m currently working on Flutter/Dart.<br>🌱 I’m currently learning Embedded Systems.<br>💬 You can reach me on: www.linkedin.com/in/aydgd41<br>
+💬 You can reach my website here: https://flutter-web2-14d14.web.app/<br>